dustymugs/cmr/doc/files.md

    ==== ====                 ====                     =====  =====
         images(1).parts      3x15                       360  double
 ```
   * mask - segmentation mask of the bird in the image from Mask-RCNN.
-A 0/1 array of same dimension as image indicating which pixels are masked
+A boolean (0/1) array of same dimension as image indicating which pixels are masked

 ```
 >> images(1).mask